Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 • Simon – enhances working memory

-“The whole point of having kids play is creating a microcosm of the real world for a child to learn skills that they can then take into the real world,” Barber notes.
+“The whole point is creating a microcosm of the real world for a child to learn skills they can then use in everyday life,” Barber notes.

 Tools for Different Learning Environments